pombredanne/scsc/README.md

           User ubuntu
           IdentityFile "/Volumes/USB DRIVE/id_rsa"

-8. `ssh scsc`, trust the fingerprint
+8. `ssh scsc`, check the fingerprint, say yes.
-9. Run `curl -L https://raw.github.com/myfreeweb/scsc/master/install.sh | bash` there
+9. Run `curl -L https://raw.github.com/myfreeweb/scsc/master/install.sh | bash` there.
+   That's the installation process.
+   Some things are compiled from source, so it's not lightning fast.
 10. Install an OpenVPN client (OS X: [Tunnelblick](http://code.google.com/p/tunnelblick/wiki/DownloadsEntry?tm=2)) while you're waiting.
 11. When it's done, do the following on the local machine (in the key storage directory)